 2. Obscure Roles

 Scrum Master, Product Owner, Stakeholder, and other team members — they all build your app.
 And everybody should be clear about everybody else’s responsibilities.
-Our advice is to articulate who handles what at the start of the project.
+Our advice is to articulate who handles what from the start.
 There are too many Agile flavors, and too many team roles accordingly.

 To bring to the project the people who have never worked within the Agile framework is one thing.
 To gather novice programmers — is another.
 Those mistakes aside, you should look out for the following red flags: